 Immersed in a dynamic and challenging learning environment, students develop the the ability to perform the duties of a firefighter.
 Through a blend of both theoretical and hands-on experience, students develop skills and knowledge of fire dynamics, building construction, fire suppression principles and practice, personal protective equipment, emergency medical response and fire prevention and public education.
-Students also acquire expertise in technical rescue operations such as confined space, water and ice water rescue, rope rescue, and trench rescue.
+Students also explore theoretical concepts and safety considerations in technical rescue disciplines such as confined space, water and ice water rescue, rope rescue, and trench rescue.

 The Pre-Service Firefighter Education & Training program meets the following National Fire Protection Association (NFPA) Standards:

 - NFPA 1001, Standard for Firefighter Professional Qualifications: Firefighter I and Firefighter II

 - NFPA 1072, Standard for Competence of Responders to Hazardous Materials/Weapons of Mass Destruction Incidents

 What are the admission requirements for the Pre-service Firefighter Education and Training program?

 - For the fall 2021 and winter 2022 intakes of the Pre-service Firefighter Education and Training program, fitness testing requirements will not apply.